vercel/pkg/README.md

 * Make some kind of self-extracting archive or installer
 * No need to install Node.js and npm to deploy the packaged application
 * No need to download hundreds of files via `npm install` to deploy your application.
-Deploy it as a single independent file
+Deploy it as a single file
 * Put your assets inside the executable to make it even more portable
 * Test your app against new Node.js version without installing it